floriangeyer21/internet-shop/README.md

 Internet shop project
-This webshop project was developed to get practice with Java Servlets, Tomcat, JDBC, and database interaction.
+This webshop project was developed to get practice with Java Servlets, Tomcat, JDBC, CSS, and database interaction.

 In this project I implemented au